marcusGH/massively-parallel-apsp/research-and-planning/dissertation-tips.md

 ### Implementation

+ _Contribution to the field._
+ _Application of extra-curricular reading and original interpretation of_ _previous work from academia or industry._
+ _Challenging goals and substantial deliverables with excellent selection and_ _application of appropriate mathematical, scientific and/or engineering_
+   _techniques._
+ _Clear and justified repository overview._
+ _At most minor faults in execution or understanding._

 _describes software produced_ -> 40% of marks

 Good stuff:
 * Design strategies that looked ahead to testing stage:
   * _Self: e.g. modular Java code, test-driven developement, interface/API predefined_
+* Do top-down description of the components:
+  * The main packages of program, and how interact
+  * Description of how they each work, and why and how

 _Seek evidence of skill, clear thinking and common sense.
 Consider_ _how much work was carried out and take into account how challenging this was._